irhamrenaldi/rock-paper-scissor-games/README.md

 3. Paper beats Rock
 4. If your choice and computer's choice is same, then it's a draw.

-Just type your choice to the window propmt and see if you win or not by accessing web browser's console by right click on browser, choose Inspect and open up console tab.
+Just type your choice to the window prompt and see if you win or not by accessing web browser's console by right click on browser, choose Inspect and open up console tab.